Skip to main content

 What's the World Water Wedding?

-For everyone around the world to publically commit to water for life, because water is life!
+For people around the world to publicly commit to water for life, because water is life!

-Followed by a month of actions to promote this campaign between Sun 24 Aug to Sun 28 Sept.
+A month of actions to launch this campaign between Sun 24 Aug to Sun 28 Sept.

-Then nurture your relationship with your chosen water source and make the campaign go global.
-A day of water commitment ceremonies and weddings across the world on Sun 22 Mar 2026.
+Then nurture your relationship with your chosen water source before a day of water commitment ceremonies and weddings across the world on Sun 22 Mar 2026.

-The initial idea of a 'wedding' was inspired by Meg, an artist from Bristol.
-The XR Dirty Water team have created this action pack to support you in getting involved by creating your own actions and events around water.
+The initial idea of a 'wedding' was inspired by Meg Avon, a writer and campaigner from Bristol.
+The XRUK Dirty Water team have created this action pack to support you in getting involved by creating your own actions and events around water.

 Key dates and calendar of actions and events.